YADRO-KNS/py-lspci/README.md

 # py-lspci
-Parser for lspci output on remote machines
+Parser for lspci output on remote or local machines